Barrel Aging Process

 I’m on the east coast USA so I get a single shipment of grapes from the west coast (California), which means all batches are made simultaneously.

-2. Post-fermentation, let the wine settle in glass carboys/demijohns for 2 to 3 weeks
+2. Post-pressing, let the wine settle in glass carboys/demijohns for 2 to 3 weeks

 Gross lees supposedly precipitates within 24 to 72 hours of the end of fermentation.
 After pressing I allow a few weeks in glass during which the gross lees (fruit solids) precipitates as does most of the fine lees (yeast hulls).
 At bottling time (12 months later), I have less than 1″ (2.5cm) sludge in the bottom curve of 54 liter (14.25 US gallon) barrels.